germanium-git/tf_azure/tf_azure_routeserver_cRPD/Readme.md

 The vnet peering between hubs and spokes is configured without the option to use remote gateways as the route server doesn't exist yet and the provisioning would end up with an error.
 Either deploy the ARS first or create vnet peering without using remote gateways and update it later when both ARS already exist.

+Rename the terraform.tfvars.git to terraform.tfvars and update the subscription ID in it.

 ## Configure cRPD

 Configuration files can be found in the folder [cRPD](/tf_azure_routeserver_cRPD/cRPD)